By Trae Jacobs,

 Note: The number of modes available is not determined by LG but by the broadcasting station.

-- Other options include CC2, CC3, and CC4 as well as Text 1, Text 2, Text 3, and Text 4.
+- Other options include CC2, CC3, and CC4, as well as Text 1, Text 2, Text 3, and Text 4.
 If CC1 subtitles are not in your preferred language, these other options might be better for you.

-If you select one of these additional modes and nothing changes or no subtitles appear, it is because the broadcast network does not provide that closed captioning mode.
+If you select one of these additional modes and nothing changes, or no subtitles appear, it is because the broadcast network does not provide that closed captioning mode.

-While LG TVs made before 2014 only have one closed-caption style, newer LG TVs allow you to change the font color, size, and style of the subtitles and modify what is behind the subtitles to make the subtitles easier to read for each individual user.
+While LG TVs made before 2014 only have one closed-caption style, newer LG TVs allow you to change the font color, size, and style of the subtitles and modify what is behind the subtitles to make the subtitles easier to read for each user.